Spongebosheep/Robotics-Research-Project---Andy-Chuwei-and-Jingyang/README.md

 If you want to understand how the simulation idea was transferred into a working hardware demo, read this file after `layout_objective_evaluator.py`.

+### `Test-waveform.ino`

+### `Test-waveform.ino`

+A lightweight ESP32-side diagnostic script for the physical prototype.
+It reads the same 8 analogue sensor channels used by physical_prototype, estimates a startup baseline for each channel, and streams baseline-relative channel responses over serial as comma-separated values at 115200 baud.

+This script is intended as a quick hardware-response check rather than a full localization firmware.
+Its main purpose is to verify that all sensor channels are connected correctly, that controlled impacts produce observable multi-channel responses, and that the ESP32-to-PC serial path is functioning before running the full Python GUI pipeline.
 ---

 ## Bundled result folders